UK teams with defence and telecom companies on cyber security

 "This is a clear demonstration that government and industry can work together - sharing information, experience and expertise" said Minister for Defence Equipment, Support and Technology Philip Dunne.

-Other companies in the partnership are Finmeccanica's Selex unit, EADS's Cassidian arm, Thales, CGI Group and BT Group Plc.
+Other companies in the partnership are Finmeccanica's SIFI.MI Selex unit, EADS's EAD.PA Cassidian arm, Thales (TCFP.PA), CGI Group (GIBa.TO) and BT Group Plc (BT.L).

 (Editing by David Holmes)